 So why switch now?

 Well, I’m not.
 Not yet anyway.
 And who knows, maybe not for a long time if ever.
 But despite cooling my jets about making the switch back to PC after buying the MacBook Pro, I had still been considering replacing my aging Mac Mini with a new PC desktop machine.
 In 2017 when I bought my MacBook Pro, my Mac Mini was still fairly new.
-Only a few year old.
-But as of last year and now, it’s seven and now eight years old.
-I mention last year because that’s when I really started ramping up the idea of build a new PC again.
+Only a few years old.
+But as of last year (and now), it’s seven and now eight years old.
+I mention last year because that’s when I really started ramping up the idea of building a new PC again.
 I almost pulled the trigger on it last summer (bought a base model iPad instead) but decided to wait to see what kind of Apple silicon machines would be released.
-As Apple themselves were machine the switch from Intel CISC to ARM based RISC.
+As Apple themselves were making the switch from Intel CISC to ARM based RISC.
 So I sat and waited.
-A few months last they announced their new MacBook Air, MacBook Pro lower end 13″ model and Mac Mini.
+A few months later they announced their new MacBook Air, MacBook Pro lower end 13″ model, and Mac Mini.
 All of which underwhelmed me, despite everyone falling all over themselves saying how fast they are.

 This year we got the new M1 iMac announcement.
 Again, eh!